Our Complete Guide to Apple’s Family Sharing

 - If syncing is enabled, iCloud keeps your data updated across devices, so that changes made on one device appear on all others

-How to set up Family Sharing
+How do I set up Family Sharing?

-- From your iOS device, go to Settings > Your Profile (at top) and tap
+- Settings > Your Profile (at top)

-- Tap Set Up Family Sharing.
+- Tap Set Up Family Sharing

-Follow the onscreen instructions.
+- Follow the onscreen instructions.